MicroEJ/docs/VEEPortingGuide/appendix/llapi.rst

 -  LLMJVM_MONITOR_impl.h

-   Defines the set of functions that the BSP must implement to dsds
+   Defines the set of functions that the BSP must implement to enable trace recording from Core Engine events.

 -  MJVM_MONITOR.h